 In May 2020, AIM, NTW and Sterling (each a "Borrower") entered into government subsidized loans with SNB in an aggregate principal amount of \$2.4 million ("SBA Loans").
-Subject to the terms of the Note, the SBA Loan bears interest at a fixed rate of one percent (1%) per annum, with the first six months of interest deferred, has an initial term of two years, and is unsecured and guaranteed by the SBA.
-At least 75% of the proceeds of each Loan must be used for payroll and payroll-related costs, in accordance with the applicable provisions of the Federal statute authorizing the loan program administered by the SBA and the rules promulgated thereunder (the "Loan Program").
+Subject to the terms of the note evidencing each loan (the "Notes"), each SBA Loan bears interest at a fixed rate of one percent (1%) per annum, with the first six months of interest deferred, has an initial term of two years, and is unsecured and guaranteed by the SBA.
+At least 60% of the proceeds of each Loan must be used for payroll and payroll-related costs, in accordance with the applicable provisions of the Federal statute authorizing the loan program administered by the SBA and the rules promulgated thereunder (the "Loan Program").
 The Borrower may apply to SNB for forgiveness of a portion of the SBA Loan in accordance the applicable provisions of the federal statute authorizing the Loan Program.
 Each Note provides for customary events of default including, among other things, cross-defaults on any other loan with SNB.
 Each SBA Loan may be accelerated upon the occurrence of an event of default.

-The foregoing summary is qualified in its entirety by reference to the Notes, a copy of which are filed with this report as Exhibits 10.1, 10.2 and 10.3 and are incorporated herein by reference.
+The foregoing summary is qualified in its entirety by reference to the Notes, a copy of which were filed with our Form 10Q for the period ended March 31, 2020 on May 14, 2020 as Exhibits 10.1, 10.2 and 10.3 and are incorporated herein by reference.